SebastianClaesson/sebastianclaesson.github.io/_posts/2022-08-11-AzureFunctions.md

 I've been playing around a little with Azure Functions and Azure Alerting.
 The design was to be able to utilize the Azure Alert rule processing function in Azure and have it create a prettier mail than what comes out of box.

-Basically the design boiled down to having a few PowerShell Azure Functions, A Storage Account with Tables and Queues.
+Basically the design boiled down to having a few Azure Functions running a bit of PowerShell and a storage account with some tables and queues.

 First of all we'll need a Function app with a managed identity.
 For this project I've decided to use a System Assigned identity for my Function app.